Why You Shouldn’t Use The Username Admin

 In such scenarios, if there is no backup system, actions taken by admin accounts are not reversible.

-Having that clarified, if you’re not careful enough – you can damage your WordPress site as an admin.
-For example – changing user roles in WordPress can create loopholes in access controls, action levels, and site management.
+I have clarified that you can damage your WordPress site as an admin if you’re not careful enough.
+For example, changing user roles in WordPress can create loopholes in access controls, action levels, and site management.

 Next, let’s learn how to change WordPress usernames’ data for security reasons.